ccampo133/akka_streams_vs_rx_reactor/README.md

 ```

-and now, since we are running this form JUnit, we need to wait
+and now, since we are running this from _JUnit_, we need to wait
 for the main stream to complete:

 ```java